 The University of Arizona HealthCare Partnership (HCP) is part of the SRNT 2023 29th Annual Meeting in San Antonio, Texas!

 Come by our Poster Presentation Session 4 on Friday, March 3, from 4:45 pm to 6:15 pm in Salon I (3rd Floor) as we review Virtual Teaching & Learning (VTL) during the pandemic, describing the adaptation of HCP’s Nicotine Dependence Treatment Continuing Education & Certification program: Basic Tobacco Intervention Skills Certification for Native Communities for […]

-The University of Arizona HealthCare Partnership invites you to join us on the UA Campus for a two-day Nicotine Dependence Treatment Continuing Education and Certification Program!
+The University of Arizona HealthCare Partnership invites you to join us on the UA Campus in Tucson, AZ for a two-day Nicotine Dependence Treatment Continuing Education and Certification Program!
 In these classes, you will learn about the pathophysiology of nicotine dependence.
-They will utilize case studies, audiovisual aids, and return practice demonstrations to equip point-of-care providers with information, as […]
+They will utilize case studies, audiovisual aids, and return practice demonstrations to equip point-of-care providers […]

 Vaping in Youth… Can it INTENSIFY Feelings of Stress?
 Anxiety?
 Learn the surprising way this fact was brought to light, the science behind it, and how to protect your own mental health.
 IMPORTANT: Read the US Surgeon General’s Advisory regarding the current Youth Mental Health Crisis.